-This recipe uses flank steak marinated in garlic then grilled to perfection.
+This recipe for Vampire Steaks with Garlic Red Wine Reduction uses flank steak marinated in garlic then grilled to perfection.
 It’s topped with a red wine reduction made with garlic and onions.
-This is perfection for Halloween, or any time of the year.

 Okay, okay, I’m just going to say this right out of the gate.
-This post was SO much fun to work on.
-I mean we’ve got wine, Halloween and Meat.
-Best job ever.
+This recipe was so much fun to make.
+I mean we’ve got wine, halloween and meat!

-There are days I just love my job.
+Honestly, I love my job.
 The day I made this recipe might have been the best day ever.
-I literally had a grin from ear to ear the day I whipped this up.
+I literally had a grin from ear to ear the day I made this.